Events

 International Day of Peace Events (Sept.
 21, 2025)

-Community of Christ will host an online observation of the International Day of Peace on September 21, 2025.
-Details will be available from Shandra Newcom.
-In addition, two in-person events of note are taking place to commemorate the United Nations International Day of Peace.
+Two in-person events of note are taking place to commemorate the United Nations International Day of Peace.
 The Joan B. Kroc Institute in San Diego will host an indoor event entitled Voices for Peace.
 Also, an Interfaith Walk organized by the Institute for Religious Tolerance, Peace, and Justice will take place in Los Angeles beginning at St. Basil Roman Catholic Church and culminating at the Islamic Center of Southern California.
 (Marching is optional).

 Details on the in-person events are below.